Tuning Forks, Bowing Deer, and the Art of Doing Nothing at Enchantment Resort

 What Actually Shifted (Beyond My Color Palette)

-The real change wasn't dramatic.
-I didn't have a vision quest or channel ancient wisdom.
-I just... softened.
-Like butter left out on a warm counter, I became more pliable, less rigid.
+The real change felt like butter left out on a warm counter.
+I became more pliable, less rigid.

 I stopped checking my phone constantly.
 I ate meals without multitasking.
 I took naps without feeling guilty.
-I wrote in my journal not to mine for insights, but just to clear space in my head.
+I wrote in my journal to clear space in my head, not to mine for insights.

 One morning, I hiked to this overlook spot and set up my little camping chair with grand plans to journal something profound.
 I wrote exactly three words: "I am here."
 Then I just sat for an hour, watching shadows move across the valley.
 It was the most satisfying writing session I'd had in years.